-The proposed map will create eight lots each having sufficient area and shape (rectangular) to allow for development of a light industrial facility of approximately 37,000 square feet, while together with the common area will yield a project that conforms to applicable development standards such as setbacks, height and parking.
+The proposed map will create three lots each having sufficient area and shape (rectangular) to allow for development of a light industrial facility of approximately 20,000 square feet, while also conforming to applicable development standards such as setbacks, height and parking.
 As proposed, the site appears physically suitable for the proposed density of development.